Sorry, you need to enable JavaScript to visit this website.

 Hypercorticism and adrenal axis suppression:

 When corticosteroids are used chronically, systemic effects such as hypercorticism and adrenal suppression may occur.
 Corticosteroids can reduce the response of the hypothalamus-pituitary-adrenal (HPA) axis to stress.
 In situations where patients are subject to surgery or other stress situations, supplementation with a systemic corticosteroid is recommended.
-When discontinuing therapy [see Dosing and Administration] or switching between corticosteroids, monitor for signs of adrenal axis suppression.
+When discontinuing therapy or switching between corticosteroids, monitor for signs of adrenal axis suppression.

 Patients with moderate to severe hepatic impairment (Child-Pugh Class B and C, respectively) could be at an increased risk of hypercorticism and adrenal axis suppression due to an increased systemic exposure to oral budesonide.
 Avoid use in patients with severe hepatic impairment (Child-Pugh Class C).
 Monitor for increased signs and/or symptoms of hypercorticism in patients with moderate hepatic impairment (Child-Pugh Class B).

-Patients who are on drugs that suppress the immune system are more susceptible to infection than healthy individuals.
-Chicken pox and measles, for example, can have a more serious or even fatal course in susceptible patients or patients on immunosuppressive doses of corticosteroids.
-Avoid corticosteroid therapy in patients with active or quiescent tuberculosis infection; untreated fungal, bacterial, systemic viral, or parasitic infections; or ocular herpes simplex.
-Avoid exposure to active, easily transmitted infections (eg, chicken pox, measles).
+Avoid corticosteroid therapy, including TARPEYO, in patients with active or quiescent tuberculosis or hepatitis B infection; untreated fungal, bacterial, systemic viral, or parasitic infections; ocular herpes simplex; or Kaposi’s sarcoma.
+Avoid exposure to active, easily-transmitted infections (e.g., chickenpox, measles).
 Corticosteroid therapy may decrease the immune response to some vaccines.

 Other corticosteroid effects:

 TARPEYO is a systemically available corticosteroid and is expected to cause related adverse reactions.
-Monitor patients with hypertension, prediabetes, diabetes mellitus, osteoporosis, peptic ulcer, glaucoma, cataracts, a family history of diabetes or glaucoma, or with any other condition in which corticosteroids may have unwanted effects.
+Monitor patients with hypertension, prediabetes, diabetes mellitus, osteoporosis, peptic ulcer, glaucoma or cataracts, or with a family history of diabetes or glaucoma, or with any other condition where corticosteroids may have unwanted effects.

 Budesonide is a substrate for CYP3A4.
 Avoid use with potent CYP3A4 inhibitors, such as ketoconazole, itraconazole, ritonavir, indinavir, saquinavir, erythromycin, and cyclosporine.
 Avoid ingestion of grapefruit juice with TARPEYO.
 Intake of grapefruit juice, which inhibits CYP3A4 activity, can increase the systemic exposure to budesonide.